 This person was probably the first person who you had contact with at CCSS and was responsible for working with you during your application process to become an approved Home Share Provider with our agency.
-In Kelowna, this person is Ken Munro.
-In the East and West Kootenay, this person is James Croston.
+The CCSS Service Coordinator for Home Share is James Croston.

 In addition to helping applicants, like you, work through the approval process, the Service Coordinator for Home Share is the person who oversees the Home Share Program in your region.
 Your Service Coordinator for Home Share is in charge of establishing contracts for service with Home Share Providers like you, ensures that you receive payment for the services you provide and supervises the regional team that your Home Share Coordinator belongs to.